ContainerHQ/arkis-api/README.md

 ## Licensing

-docker-proxy is licensed under the MIT License.
+arkis-api is licensed under the MIT License.
 See [LICENSE](LICENSE) for full license text.